"Congo blue" filters pass infrared light!

 for some reason they also seemed to pass some deep blue.
 Why would IR

 filters let some blue light through?
-Heyyyyy...
-Which Rosco filter does
+Heyyyyy... which of the Rosco

 the same thing?
-Which type of filter passes a spike-spectrum of deep
+Which filter passes a spike-spectrum of deep

 blue, but it also lets through lots of IR?
 CONGO BLUE!
 Maybe our